Baja Sauce Recipe for Fish Tacos

 Vibrant sauce served alongside tacos and lime wedges for extra flavor.

 Alright, your turn!
 What do you think?
-Feel like trying this Baja Sauce Recipe for Fish Tacos?
-Let me know how it goes—or what weird thing you end up putting it on.
+Feel like trying this baja sauce for fish Tacos?
+Let me know how it goes, or what weird thing you end up putting it on.
 Can’t wait to hear!

 Planning to try this recipe soon?
 Pin it for a quick find later!